kylertlove/Drones/README.md

 Notes:
--issue with missile obj reset after explosion.  needs to revert back to player.x -look for sprite to show splash damage from missile -needs how to play text
+-issue with missile obj reset after explosion.  needs to revert back to player.x<br>
+-look for sprite to show splash damage from missile<br>
+-needs how to play text<br>
 -change score keeping